Tech-Mex6/Giphy-App/README.md

 - [CocoaPods](https://cocoapods.org/) - A dependency manager for Swift and Objective-C Cocoa projects.

 # Project Structure
-The project has 2 major view controllers, 'MainViewController' and 'DetailViewController'.
-The 'MainViewController' is the first screen users land on after launching the app, this contains a collection of all the GIFs downloaded from the trending GIF endpoint.
-It also has a search bar which the user uses to search for GIFs using keywords.
+The project has 2 major view controllers, `MainViewController` and `DetailViewController`.
+The `MainViewController` is the first screen users land on after launching the app, this contains a collection of all the GIFs downloaded from the trending GIF endpoint.
+It also has a search bar to enable the user search for GIFs using keywords.
-The 'DetailViewontroller' is the screen users land on after tapping/selecting a cell.
+The `DetailViewontroller` is the screen the user lands on after tapping/selecting a cell.
 It displays the selected GIF, its title, the source of the GIF and its rating (g, pg, r, etc.).

 # Network Layer
 This project uses the MVC design pattern.
-The network layer holds a Singleton class called 'NetworkManager' which habours all the methods used for making network calls/requests.
+The network layer holds a Singleton class called `NetworkManager` which habours all the methods used for making network calls/requests.
 To make a network call, you simply create a reference to the Singleton in order to gain access to its methods.
-Below is an illustration of how to gain access to the 'fetchTrendingData(rating: rating)' method in order to make the network call.
+Below is an illustration of how to gain access to the `fetchTrendingData(rating: rating)` method in order to make the network call.

 ```
     func fetchData() {